melizalab/comp-neurosci/resources/syllabus.md

 Anyone who is interested in developing these skills is welcome to take the class regardless of programming experience.
 (Seriously!)
 You do need to be committed to learning these essential skills, however, which may require significant out-of-class work to nail down core concepts if you are totally new to this.
 I can direct you to useful tutorials and other materials as needed.

 Laptops are necessary for this class.
 You will need to bring your laptop, running Linux, OS X, or Windows, to every class meeting.
 Almost all the work will be performed in [Jupyter](https://jupyter.org) notebooks running the Python interpreter.
-Some exercises can be run using online resources like [binder](https://mybinder.org), but I strongly encourage you to install a Python environment on your laptop that you can use locally.
 We will spend time on the first day of class making sure everyone has a functioning environment.

 ### Readings